Korea, Republic of

 There is no taxable event at grant or on the vesting date of stock option as the stock option is taxed on exercise date.
 The spread between the market price of the stock and the amount paid by the employee for the stock pursuant to the plan, if any, is subject to income tax at exercise as employment income.
-However, stock options exercised by former employees would be treated as other income for resident taxpayers (for non-resident taxpayers, Korean sourced portion still be treated as employment income).
+However, stock options exercised by former employees would be treated as other income for resident taxpayers (for non-resident taxpayers, the Korean-sourced portion will still be treated as employment income).

 For any other equity-based compensation, such as restricted stock or restricted stock unit, the taxation point differs depending on the equity plan.

 Pension income includes public pension income and private pension income.
 Public pension income includes national pension income, pension income for civil servants and veterans, etc. The national pension income shall be taxable while the national pension premium is fully tax deductible.
 Public pension income tax shall be withheld every month.
 Private pension income includes income received from individual retirement pension accounts, private pension deposits, severance pension based on defined contribution schemes, etc. Private pension income tax shall be withheld between 3% and 5%.
 In principle, pension income shall be taxed as global income.
 In case the amount of private pension income is less than KRW 12 million per annum, the taxpayer can choose either separate taxation or global taxation.

 Severance pay received upon either retirement or leaving a company is included in an individual’s taxable income but is taxed separately from global income or capital gains.
 A deduction depending on the service period and additional deduction depending on income level are available.
 The calculation method differs depending on the year in which the employee retires or leaves and the total service period of the employee.